 Both the bar staff and the waitstaff did fine jobs.
 They were highly professional, personable and often funny.
-They made the time onboard the Royal Clipper very pleasant.
+They made the time onboard the ship very pleasant.

 There was a single entertainer onboard.
 Gabor played the piano, the guitar, sang, and acted as DJ for dancing evenings.
 One night each week, a steel band was brought onboard.
 Each week there was a talent show with a mixture of crew and passenger offerings.
 I would call it “good fun.”
 I went one week, and chose to go up with an after dinner drink and wander the deck the second week.

 The stars and the ship were the best after-dinner thing going.
 Who could ask for more?

 If any of the things I have said speak to you, then you will love sailing on this ship.
 I can hardly wait to return.

 How to find the Best Prices for a Cruise on Star Clipper’s Royal Clipper